weiserlab/ambuj/position.md

 # Wireless, Embedded systems, Intelligence, Sensing, and Emerging technologies (WEISER) Group

-We are a group of students, engineers, and researchers who build **REAL** systems and  commonly operate at the intersection of electronics, communication, and computer science.
-Engineering systems is an important part of our group's activity.
+We are a group of ambitious students, engineers, and researchers focused on building real-world systems at the intersection of electronics, communication, and computer science.
+Engineering systems is a key part of our work.

-We are a wold-leading group with numerous awards, and group's scientific findings are consistently published at leading venues, such as ACM MobiSys, MobiCom, SenSys, HotNets, HotMobile, and IPSN.
-We are well-funded, connected to other groups (like UC Berkeley via Lab 11), and corporations (such as NCS and previously with ABB).
+Our research group is a leader in the field of mobile computing and embedded systems, recognized with several awards.
+We consistently publish our scientific findings in top conferences like ACM MobiSys, MobiCom, SenSys, HotNets, HotMobile, and IPSN.
+We have strong funding and connections with other research groups, including UC Berkeley’s Lab 11, and with companies like NCS in Singapore and previously with ABB through 2019 ABB Research Award.

-We would like to work with scholars with a strong engineering background with interests roughly in following areas:
+We would like to work with scholars with a strong engineering background with interests in following areas:

 * Embedded systems (such as programming microcontrollers and FPGAs)
 * Previous experience with interfacing sensors and actuators